notchhill/project-beanz-2.0/Specifications.md

               This area features a giant with sensitive hearing.

         4.1.3 Fractal Forest.
-              This area features a dig for the bean with the chance of success based on the tool that is used.
+              This area features a dig mechanic where you need a specific tool to dig up the bean.

         4.1.4 Desert.
               This area features exploration and a puzzle.